-- C0: randomly choose 1% of x{ij1} to be $x{ij1} 1$; - C1: randomly choose 2% of x{ij1} to be $x{ij1} 3$ and 2% of y{ij} to be $y{ij} + 10$.
+C0: randomly choose 1% of x{ij1} to be $x{ij1} - 1$;

+C1: randomly choose 2% of x{ij1} to be $x{ij1} - 3$ and 2% of y{ij} to be $y{ij} + 10$.
 NC represents no contamination situation hereafter.
-C1 is a commonly used contamination setting in previous research on robust methods, and we consider a tiny contamination in C0.
-The initial value of the mean estimation was obtained from the robust GEE estimation in He, Fung, and Zhu (2005) with independent working correlation that guarantees consistency of the autoregressive parameters and innovative parameters after the first iteration.
-If the covariance matrix falls into the spanned space of the covariates, the proposed method converges quickly under no contamination, usually in a few steps.
-However, in non-robust modeling, the traditional MM algorithm has a large probability of non-convergence under contaminations.
-Typically, in C1, 180 of 200 replications cannot obtain a final estimation due to divergence of iteration in covariance estimation, even when the initial value of estimation for the mean parameter β is close to the true value.
-Moreover, in 10%-20% of replications the non-robust algorithm fails to converge in C0, where the perturbation is almost negligible.
+C1 is commonly used contamination setting in previous research on robust method.
+For the purpose of comparing the performance of robust model and non-robust model, we consider a tiny contamination in C0.
+The initial value of the mean estimation is obtained from the robust GEE estimation in He et al. (2005) with independent working correlation, which in return guarantees consistency of the autoregressive parameters and innovative parameters after the first iteration.
+If the covariance matrix falls into the spanned space of the covariates, the proposed method converges quickly under no contamination, usually in a few steps of iterations.
+However, in non-robust modeling, traditional MM algorithm has a large probability of nonconvergence under contaminations.
+Typically, in C1, 90% of the 200 (180) times of replications cannot obtain a final estimation due to divergence of iteration in covariance estimation, even when the initial value of estimation for the mean parameter β is close to the true value.
+Moreover, 10% - 20% of the non-robust algorithm fails to converge in C0, where the perturbation is almost negligible.
+This fact supports the necessity of developing a robust variable selection procedure over its non-robust version in joint modeling of longitudinal data.

-To check asymptotic properties, we simulated with sample size of 100 and 200 subjects.
-In Table 1, we list the median of model error (MME), average correctly fit percentage (CF%), and average numbers of regression coefficients that are correctly shrunk (CS) for both robust and non-robust methods, under NC (no contamination) and C0 (tiny contamination).
+To check the asymptotic properties, we simulate with sample size of 100 and 200 subjects.
+In Table 1, we list the median of model error (MME), average correctly fit percentage (CF%) and average numbers of regression coefficients that are correctly shrunk (CS) for both robust and non-robust methods, under NC (no contamination) and C0 (tiny contamination).
 Notice that the results for C0 were obtained based on convergence cases only.
-R{scad} and R{alasso} represent the proposed robust method employing SCAD and ALASSO, respectively.
+R{scad} and R{alasso} represents the proposed robust method employing SCAD and ALASSO respectively.
 NR is the non-robust method.

-As the number of subjects m increases, the MME of both robust and nonrobust methods decreases, while CF% and CS approach 1 and the true number of zero parameters, respectively.
+First, as the number of subjects m increases, MME of both robust and nonrobust methods decreases, while CF% and CS approach to 1 and the true number of zero parameters respectively.
 These are consistent with the oracle property.
-The R{scad} and NR methods perform equally well in variable selection under NC, although an acceptable loss of efficiency for the robust method can be detected from the slightly larger MME (in NC R{scad} compared to NC NR).
-However, under C0, the robust method apparently outperforms the non-robust method in both estimation efficiency and variable selection.
-Especially in covariance model identification, the non-robust method fails to correctly identify the innovation variance model under small contamination in most replications.
+Second, R{scad} and NR method perform equally well in variable selection under NC, although acceptable loss of efficiency in robust method can be detected from slightly larger MME (in NC R{scad} comparing to NC NR).
+However, under C0, robust method apparently outperforms non-robust method in both estimation efficiency and variable selection.
+Especially in covariance model identification, non-robust method fails to correctly identify innovation variance model under such a tiny contamination in most replications, which indicates that the nonrobust joint model is extremely sensitive to perturbations.